 During after school activities, PCDs shall be powered completely off (not just placed into vibrate or silent mode) and stored out of sight when directed by the administrator or sponsor.
-Students will be subject to disciplinary action for improper use of cell phones while in school, on school accent, actually acted in a school function.

-school property, or while attending a school function.
+Students will be subject to disciplinary action for improper use of cell phones while in school, on school property, or while attending a school function.